A fine Matrix chat app you can get to love

 Not signed or notarized yet, so Gatekeeper gets nervous on first launch.
 On macOS 13 and 14, right-click the app and hit Open.
 On 15 and up, open it once, then approve it under System Settings, Privacy & Security, Open Anyway.

-Apple Silicon only for now, and no voice or video yet.
+Apple Silicon only for now, and no auto-update yet either.

 Want an older version, a checksum to verify against, or a URL to pin in your own scripts?
 It's all on the GitHub releases page.